ScottWorks/Javascript-Deep-Dive/Part-2-Context-Objects-Prototypes/Binding.md

 - Javascript leverages an identical code pattern however the functionality is entirely different.
 In JS a constructor is just a function which is not attached to a specific class, nor do they instantiate the class.
 If we were to elaborate the process followed when the `new` keyword is invoked it would look like this:
   1. a new object is created (or constructed)
   2. the newly constructed object is prototype-linked.
-  3. the newly constructored object is set as the `this` binding for that function call
+  3. the newly constructed object is set as the `this` binding for that function call
   4. unless the function returns its own alternate object, the `new`-invoked function call will automatically return the newly constructed object.

 ```js